 Using brown butter for the filling: follow instructions to make brown butter, let cool completely and use as directed in the filling part of the recipe.

-Baking: do a test bake with a few and see how long it takes to get the result you want.
-Cookie sized and ovens are all different and, as I said before, a minute or two can make a big difference.
+Baking: do a test bake with a few and see how long it takes to get the desired result.
+Cookie sizes and ovens differ and a minute or two can make a big difference.

-Storing: he individual cookies (no filling) can be stored for weeks (or months!) in airtight tins.
+Storing: the individual cookies (no filling) can be stored for weeks (or months!) in airtight tins.
 Once filled they keep for a few days in the same container.
-Remember that the filling will transfer some humidity to the cookies and soften them as the days go by.
-Raw cookie dough: keep it in the freezer for at least a month.
-Baked cookies as well.
+Remember that the filling will transfer some humidity to the cookies and soften them as the days pass.

 - Prep Time: 20 minutes